Acoustics and Vibrations

 Thesis supervisor and teacher in the graduate study programs of Electrical Engineering (Acoustic Instrumentation), Music (Music Technology), and Physics at UNAM.

-Teaching experience in over 60 one-semester courses and over 40 talks.
+Teaching experience in over 90 one-semester courses, and over 50 talks.

-Thesis supervisor of 45 theses: 13 doctoral, 25 master’s, and seven undergraduate.
+Thesis supervisor of 47 theses: 13 doctoral, 27 master, and 7 undergraduate.

 DOCTORAL